ICRA-2021/polytope_vertex_search/README.md

 New on-line polytope vertex search algorithm optimised for force and velocity polytope evaluation of serial robots.

 This repository consists of
+- [Paper]
+    - final pdf version of the paper
 - [Matlab/octave implementation](#matlab-octave-testing-scripts)
     - full modular algorithm implementation
     - benchmarking comparison of three vertex search algorithms for *FRANKA Emika Panda* and *UR5* robot